constantinpape/rf_benchmarks/README.md

 python, by training / predicting multiple forests with the corresponding number of sub-trees.
 (This is also what ilastik does).
 * The benchmarks and gridsearch were done on a workstation (20 cores, 256 GB RAM), the pipeline results on a laptob (4 cores, 16 GB RAM).
 * All experiments were done with 17 features from filter responses for each instance.
 * All experiments were done with 100 trees (ilastik default).
+The random forests are trained until purity for the first benchmarks.

 ## Benchmark Training